manifoldmarkets/manifold/backend/api/knowledge.md

 ## Key Concepts

 - Each endpoint is typically implemented in its own file.
-- The `app.ts` file serves as the main router, connecting endpoint handlers to their respective routes.
+- The `routes.ts` file serves as the main router, connecting endpoint handlers to their respective routes.
 - We use Supabase for database operations.
 - Authentication is handled using the `APIHandler` type, which automatically manages user authentication based on the schema definition.